top of page

 • 8 min read

-Linalool is the soft floral, slightly woody terpene that shows up in lavender, coriander, some mints and in many cannabis strains.
-It is often talked about as the “relaxing” or “calming” terpene, but as always, the real story is more complex.
-This article walks through what linalool is, what the science actually says, and how it might fit into a medicinal cannabis treatment plan.
-It is general information only and not a substitute for individual medical advice.
+Linalool is the soft floral, slightly woody terpene found in lavender, coriander, some mints, and many cannabis strains.
+It is often referred to as the “relaxing” or “calming” terpene.
+However, the reality is more complex.
+This article explores what linalool is, what the science says, and how it might fit into a medicinal cannabis treatment plan.
+Please note that this is general information and not a substitute for individual medical advice.

-• Linalool is a common terpene found in lavender, some herbs and many cannabis cultivars, with sedative, anxiolytic, analgesic and anti-inflammatory properties described in preclinical work.[1–4]
+• Linalool is a common terpene found in lavender, some herbs, and many cannabis cultivars.
+It has sedative, anxiolytic, analgesic, and anti-inflammatory properties as described in preclinical studies.

-• At common exposure levels, linalool appears to have a favourable safety profile, though oxidised linalool and highly concentrated essential oils can cause skin and airway irritation in some people.[1–4,8]
+• At common exposure levels, linalool appears to have a favorable safety profile.
+However, oxidized linalool and highly concentrated essential oils can cause skin and airway irritation in some individuals.

-If you want a broader primer on this before diving deeper into linalool, it is worth having a look at our article on THC strength and the entourage effect and our cannabinoids overview.
-If you are comparing terpene profiles, our caryophyllene deep dive and myrcene deep dive also give useful context for where linalool might fit.
+If you want a broader primer on this topic, it’s worth checking out our article on THC strength and the entourage effect and our cannabinoids overview.
+For comparing terpene profiles, our caryophyllene deep dive and myrcene deep dive also provide useful context for where linalool might fit.

 Experimental work suggests that linalool can:

-• Enhance GABAergic currents at certain GABA_A receptor subtypes in vitro, which is consistent with sedative and anxiolytic effects[5,9]
+• Enhance GABAergic currents at certain GABA_A receptor subtypes in vitro, consistent with its sedative and anxiolytic effects.

-• Modulate glutamatergic signalling, including effects on NMDA receptors and excitotoxicity models[9,10,22]
+• Modulate glutamatergic signaling, including effects on NMDA receptors and excitotoxicity models.

-• Reduce production of pro inflammatory mediators and oxidative stress markers in various inflammation models[3,4,8,26]
+• Reduce the production of pro-inflammatory mediators and oxidative stress markers in various inflammation models.

-• Influence neurotrophic and mitochondrial pathways that are important for neuron survival[3,22]
+• Influence neurotrophic and mitochondrial pathways that are crucial for neuron survival.

 These findings come from cell and animal models.
-They help to explain how linalool might influence anxiety, sleep, pain and neuroprotection, but they do not directly tell us how an individual patient will respond to a given dose.
+They help explain how linalool might influence anxiety, sleep, pain, and neuroprotection.
+However, they do not directly indicate how an individual patient will respond to a given dose.

-Lavender oil and linalool rich preparations have a long history in folk medicine for stress and insomnia.
-Modern research has tried to separate tradition from evidence.
+Lavender oil and linalool-rich preparations have a long history in folk medicine for stress and insomnia.
+Modern research has sought to separate tradition from evidence.

-• Produce anxiolytic and sedative like effects in rodent models of anxiety and stress[1–4,15,17]
+• Produce anxiolytic and sedative-like effects in rodent models of anxiety and stress.

-• Alter behaviour in ways consistent with reduced anxiety, such as increased time in open arms of elevated plus maze tests[1,3,13]
+• Alter behavior in ways consistent with reduced anxiety, such as increased time spent in open arms of elevated plus maze tests.

-• Modulate neurotransmitters and receptors relevant to mood and anxiety, including GABA, glutamate and serotonin transporters[9,10,17,22]
+• Modulate neurotransmitters and receptors relevant to mood and anxiety, including GABA, glutamate, and serotonin transporters.

 On the human side, several lines of evidence are relevant:

-These studies typically use standardised oral lavender oil products rather than isolated linalool and they are not cannabis studies.
-However, they support the idea that linalool rich profiles can have clinically relevant effects on anxiety and stress for some people.
+These studies typically use standardized oral lavender oil products rather than isolated linalool and are not cannabis studies.
+However, they support the idea that linalool-rich profiles can have clinically relevant effects on anxiety and stress for some individuals.

 Laboratory and animal work suggests that linalool can:

-• Reduce paw oedema, inflammatory cytokines and other markers of acute and chronic inflammation in rodent models[3,4,8,26]
+• Reduce paw edema, inflammatory cytokines, and other markers of acute and chronic inflammation in rodent models.

-• Produce antinociceptive effects in thermal and chemical pain tests, often involving central mechanisms and modulation of spinal and supraspinal pathways[1–4,8,24]
+• Produce antinociceptive effects in thermal and chemical pain tests, often involving central mechanisms and modulation of spinal and supraspinal pathways.

-• Improve pain related behaviour in some models of neuropathic pain and fibromyalgia like conditions[5,6,16,23]
+• Improve pain-related behavior in some models of neuropathic pain and fibromyalgia-like conditions.

-For chronic pain, the most realistic role for linalool at this stage is as a supportive component in a broader plan.
-It may help with background inflammation, sensitisation and mood, while cannabinoids such as THC and CBD and non cannabis treatments carry more of the heavy lifting for actual pain scores.
+For chronic pain, the most realistic role for linalool at this stage is as a supportive component in a broader treatment plan.
+It may help with background inflammation, sensitization, and mood, while cannabinoids such as THC and CBD, along with non-cannabis treatments, carry more of the heavy lifting for actual pain scores.

 Because linalool interacts with multiple targets in the brain, there is growing interest in its potential for neurological and psychiatric conditions.

-A major review on pinene and linalool found that linalool influences neurotransmitters, inflammatory signals and neurotrophic pathways across several brain regions and experimental models relevant to disorders such as anxiety, depression, epilepsy and neurodegenerative disease.[3,22,27]
+A major review on pinene and linalool found that linalool influences neurotransmitters, inflammatory signals, and neurotrophic pathways across several brain regions and experimental models relevant to disorders such as anxiety, depression, epilepsy, and neurodegenerative diseases.

 Preclinical studies suggest that linalool can:

-• Reduce neuronal damage in models of excitotoxicity and oxidative stress[3,10,22]
+• Reduce neuronal damage in models of excitotoxicity and oxidative stress.

-• Improve behavioural and biochemical markers in animal models of depression and cognitive impairment[13,15,28,30]
+• Improve behavioral and biochemical markers in animal models of depression and cognitive impairment.

-• Modulate voltage operated calcium channels and other ion channels that influence neuronal excitability[20,31]
+• Modulate voltage-operated calcium channels and other ion channels that influence neuronal excitability.

 At this stage, these are mechanistic and early translational findings, not established clinical indications.
-For medicinal cannabis, they add weight to the idea that linalool heavy terpene profiles may be particularly interesting in patients where mood, sleep, pain and cognitive symptoms all interact.
+For medicinal cannabis, they support the idea that linalool-heavy terpene profiles may be particularly interesting for patients where mood, sleep, pain, and cognitive symptoms all interact.

-Linalool is present in many foods and consumer products, so it has been looked at closely from a safety point of view.
+Linalool is present in many foods and consumer products, so it has been closely examined from a safety perspective.

-• At typical flavouring and fragrance exposure levels, linalool shows low acute toxicity and favourable safety margins in animal and human data
+• At typical flavoring and fragrance exposure levels, linalool shows low acute toxicity and favorable safety margins in both animal and human data.

-• High dose animal studies identify no major organ toxicity at doses well above those seen in normal human use[2–4]
+• High-dose animal studies identify no major organ toxicity at doses well above those seen in normal human use.

-• Oxidised linalool and some linalool containing essential oils can cause contact dermatitis and airway irritation in susceptible individuals, especially when products are old or improperly stored[1,2,8]
+• Oxidized linalool and some linalool-containing essential oils can cause contact dermatitis and airway irritation in susceptible individuals, especially when products are old or improperly stored.

 In a medicinal cannabis context:

-• The main safety considerations still relate to THC and other cannabinoids, for example sedation, impaired driving, psychosis risk and interactions with other medicines
+• The main safety considerations still relate to THC and other cannabinoids, such as sedation, impaired driving, psychosis risk, and interactions with other medications.

-• Linalool rich profiles may increase sedation and relaxation, which might be helpful at night but less desirable if used during the daytime in some patients
+• Linalool-rich profiles may increase sedation and relaxation, which might be beneficial at night but less desirable if used during the daytime for some patients.

-• Patients with a history of fragrance allergy, eczema or asthma should be cautious with inhaled or topical preparations that contain high levels of linalool or oxidised essential oils
+• Individuals with a history of fragrance allergy, eczema, or asthma should be cautious with inhaled or topical preparations that contain high levels of linalool or oxidized essential oils.

-If you are pregnant or breastfeeding, have a history of psychosis or problematic substance use, or live with complex medical conditions, it is very important to discuss medicinal cannabis with a doctor who understands both the potential benefits and the risks for your specific situation.
+If you are pregnant or breastfeeding, have a history of psychosis or problematic substance use, or live with complex medical conditions, it is crucial to discuss medicinal cannabis with a doctor who understands both the potential benefits and the risks for your specific situation.

 For most people, the big questions in medicinal cannabis are still:

-• What symptom or condition you are targeting, for example pain, anxiety, insomnia, spasticity
+• What symptom or condition are you targeting?
+For example, pain, anxiety, insomnia, or spasticity.

-• How you are going to use it, for example oils, capsules, or vapourised flower
+• How will you use it?
+For example, oils, capsules, or vaporized flower.

-Terpenes like linalool then add a finer level of tuning once those fundamentals are in place.
+Terpenes like linalool add a finer level of tuning once those fundamentals are in place.

 Points to discuss with your prescriber might include:

-• Matching timing to effect, many people informally report that linalool rich products feel more suitable for evening use, especially when sleep and anxiety are a concern, while lighter, more limonene dominant profiles may feel more daytime compatible
+• Matching timing to effect.
+Many people informally report that linalool-rich products feel more suitable for evening use, especially when sleep and anxiety are concerns, while lighter, more limonene-dominant profiles may feel more compatible for daytime use.

-Keeping a simple log of dose, time, product, terpene profile, perceived effects and side effects can be very helpful when you and your doctor are fine tuning treatment, especially when you are trying to work out whether a linalool rich profile suits you.
+Keeping a simple log of dose, time, product, terpene profile, perceived effects, and side effects can be very helpful when you and your doctor are fine-tuning treatment.
+This is especially true when trying to determine whether a linalool-rich profile suits you.

-If you are new to medicinal cannabis, our overview on medicinal cannabis online and our FAQ cover many of the common practical questions about access, safety, driving and workplace testing.
+If you are new to medicinal cannabis, our overview on medicinal cannabis online and our FAQ cover many common practical questions about access, safety, driving, and workplace testing.

-We break down real world costs, dose ranges and ways to keep treatment sustainable in our guide to cheap medical cannabis.
-That page is a good starting point if you are trying to work out whether linalool rich products might be in reach for you.
+We break down real-world costs, dose ranges, and ways to keep treatment sustainable in our guide to cheap medical cannabis.
+That page is a good starting point if you are trying to determine whether linalool-rich products might be within reach for you.

 If you feel ready to explore whether medicinal cannabis is appropriate for you, you can book an appointment with a doctor experienced in this area using our medical cannabis initial consult booking page.
-That is the safest way to work out whether a linalool rich profile makes sense for your situation and how it would fit into your broader treatment plan.
+This is the safest way to determine whether a linalool-rich profile makes sense for your situation and how it would fit into your broader treatment plan.

 References